Skip to content

 Vault

-In ExitSettlement the Foundation recovers inflows up to 32 CTN; any excess is allocated to the beneficiary.
-A 90-day drain deadline prevents funds from being permanently locked.
+In ExitSettlement the public model recovers inflows up to 32 CTN for the Foundation before allocating excess to the beneficiary.

 Deep dive